 Education does not end after receiving a high school diploma.
 Parents also need to consider tertiary and higher education for their children.
 Tertiary education in Thailand is not free for any party unless they get a scholarship.
 Most bachelors degree courses in Thailand run for an average of four years.
 Currently, Thailand has 170 higher education institutions in the country.
 To enter the public universities of Thailand, a student must meet the standard requirements for scores.
 These are based on the national board examinations.
 Apart from these 170 universities, there are other options.
 One being affiliate campuses of other privately-run universities.

 Thus, in conclusion, public schools do not accept students who are not Thai.
 But there are still options.
 Thus, expatriate parents have three choices.
+You can check to buy a property in Thailand.
 They are, private bilingual schools, international schools or homeschooling.

 Read Also: How To Start A Business In Thailand?